-In 2012, Woolworths Limited contributed the equivalent of $36.6m in our communities.
+In 2014, Woolworths Limited contributed the equivalent of $47.6m in our communities, including:

 We have a target of the equivalent of 1% of pre-tax profits going towards supporting our communities.
 Our businesses achieve this by supporting organisations, programs and initiatives in our core focus areas in a manner that is relevant to their business objectives, strengths and skills.